sakuli/sakuli/CONTRIBUTING.md

   change is verified by automated unit and integration tests.
 * **Enhancements**
   Smaller or medium size improvements of the functionality of Sakuli.
-Those tasks are completable in a limited amount of time with a little or average knowledge about the Sakuli internals.
+Those tasks are completable in a limited amount of time with little or average knowledge about the Sakuli internals.
 * **Features**
   Medium or large additions to the framework.
 E.g. the integration of a new technology.
 Those changes require a medium or large amount of time and a deep knowledge of the framework.